 Team

-Ms Ana Finau Ah Yuk - Programme Administrative Officer
+Programme Administrative Officer: Ana Finau Ah Yuk

 The ONOC Secretariat has a Technology Department that provides guidance through Information Services and technology support via management of overall IT infrastructure.
 It also provides services through the setting up of digital events.